-A Heritage Conservation Area (HCA) or Special Character Area is being investigated for a portion of this precinct.
-The future of this precinct will retain and celebrate its local character and historic qualities, however will allow for some new single dwellings (if nominated as a HCA), or medium density housing.
+A Special Character Area is being investigated for a portion of this precinct.
+The future of this precinct will retain and celebrate its local character and historic qualities, however will allow for some new single dwellings (if nominated as a special character area), or medium density housing.